-The Fred W. Smith National Library for the Study of George Washington at Mount Vernon is looking for contributions to the George Washington Digital Encyclopedia.
+The Fred W. Smith Library National Library for the Study of George Washington at Mount Vernon seeks scholars interested in contributing articles for inclusion in the George Washington Digital Encyclopedia

 Interested authors should contact the managing editor to request a list of available entries or to propose a topic.
 Email your name, title, institutional affiliation (if applicable), and a current CV or resume to: